Sir Keir Starmer hails ‘seismic’ win for Labour in Rutherglen and Hamilton West

 The Scottish Conservative’s came in third place, with Thomas Kerr polling 1,192 ahead of Scottish Liberal Democrat candidate Gloria Adebo and Scottish Green Party candidate Cameron Eadie who secured 895 and 601 votes respectively.

-A total of 30,531 votes were cast in the by-election, with turnout standing at 37.2%, well below the 66.5% turnout in the last general election.
+A total of 30,531 votes were cast in the by-election, with turnout standing at 37.2 per cent, well below the 66.5 per cent turnout in the last general election.

 Mr Yousaf, who made frequent visits to the constituency during the election campaign, stressed his party was facing “some very difficult circumstances”.